What kind of malware is ROGER?

-Discovered by Jakub Kroustek, ROGER is a malicious program, belonging to the Crysis/Dharma ransomware family.
-It operates by encrypting data and demanding payment (ransom) for decryption tools/software.
-During the encryption process all affected files are renamed with victim's unique ID, developers' email address and the ".ROGER" extension.
-For example, a file - "1.jpg" would appear as something similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].ROGER".
-Once this process is finished, a text file titled "FILES ENCRYPTED.txt" is created on the desktop and a pop-up window is displayed.
-Updated variants of this ransomware use ".[email@example.com].ROGER" extension for encrypted files.
+Discovered by Jakub Kroustek, ROGER is a malicious program belonging to the Crysis/Dharma ransomware family.
+It operates by encrypting data and demanding ransom payments for decryption tools/software.
+During the encryption process all affected files are renamed with the victim's unique ID, developer's email address, and the ".ROGER" extension.

 How did ransomware infect my computer?